-A meeting must lapse, and the Chairperson vacate the chair, if a quorum is not present within 30 minutes of the advertised start of the meeting.
-Where members are known to be travelling to the meeting, but are delayed due to extraordinary circumstance, the Chairperson has discretion to wait for a longer period.
+A meeting must lapse, and the Chairperson vacates the chair, if a quorum is not present within 30 minutes of the advertised start of the meeting.
+The Chairperson has discretion to wait for a quorum for a longer period in situations where members are known to be travelling to the meeting, but are delayed due to extraordinary circumstances.

 No business may be conducted while waiting for the quorum to be reached.
-Minutes will record when a meeting lapses due to a lack of a quorum, along with the names of the members who attended.
+Where a meeting lapses because there is no quorum, this will be recorded in the minutes, along with the names of the members who attended.